What's Coming to Netflix in March 2023

 Welcome to your first early look at what’s coming to Netflix in the United States throughout the month of March 2023.
-The month will be a big month for Netflix as, for the first time in their history, the streaming service will launch a live program.
+The month will be a big one for Netflix as the streaming service will launch a live program for the first time in its history.

 We’ll constantly update this post throughout February 2023 and into March 2023 with all the newly announced upcoming titles.